 One of her most effective methods centers itself around using Cognitive Behavioral Therapy, which involves transforming how you engage with your thoughts.
 By working together, you can understand the various patterns of your mind, how you are currently reacting to these patterns, and the positive ways you can respond to them in the future.

 The core goal of Dr. Lynn Winsten has always been to give people a chance to build meaningful social connections, achieve their visions, and create healthy relationships, and therapy is the best way to achieve these.
-So, if you believe that you or a loved one has been battling with anxiety and requires help, please do not hesitate to book a session or visit her practice in Berkeley, CA.
+So, if you believe that you or a loved one has been battling with anxiety and requires help, please do not hesitate to book a session or visit her practice in San Luis Obispo, CA.